raspberrypilearning/from-me-to-you/en/step_5.md

 --- /task ---

 --- task ---
 Add the blocks to make your sprite do **what** you want it to do.
 Go to blocks you now know or use a How to... to help you.
-You can also check the [Interactive cards studio]() and see inside.
+Or you can revist step 3: [Investigate digital cards](https://learning-admin.raspberrypi.org/en/projects/digital-card/2) and See inside.

 --- /task ---